The famous 1864-L cent.

 Oroide with bust point aligned with the '1' J360/P431.
 May not exist.
 Per Richard Snow, "the Stacks 9/89 example, believed to be ex-Farouk was tested and found to be copper-nickel (J358/P429)".

-Aluminum with bust point to the left of the '1' J361/P432. restrikes only with at least 2 known, Judd's and the Stacks 9/89 sale.
+Aluminum with bust point to the left of the '1' J361/P432. restrikes only with at least 2 known, Dr Judd and the Stacks 9/89 sale.
+I of these is ex Newcomer, the other ex Brenner-1914 ANS, Brand.
 Rick Snow lists 3 in his "The Flying Eagle & Indian Cent Attribution Guide, 2nd Edition, Volume 2, 1859-1869".
 Click on the thumbnail to see an enlargement.

 Photo courtesy of Tim Larson.